 - Jobs That Often Request a DMV Check

 Department of Motor Vehicles (DMV)

-The Department of Motor Vehicles (DMV) is an agency responsible for vehicle-related issues.
-This includes “vehicle registration, safety, and emissions inspections; issuing driver’s licenses and ID cards; keeping driving records; title transfers; bills of sale; and selling personalized license plates.”
+The Department of Motor Vehicles (DMV) deals with vehicle-related issues.
+This includes “vehicle registration, safety, and emissions inspections, issuing driver’s licenses and ID cards, keeping driving records, title transfers, bills of sale, and selling personalized license plates.”